vedph/cadmus-ndp-api/README.md

 ## Facets

 The list of facets is given here with their conventional groupings used in the editor UI.
 The 3-letters abbreviation after each part type name refers to Cadmus model spaces different from the generic one.
 Here we have `COD`=codicology, `FRA`=fragments, `BOK`=books, `DRW`=drawings, `ICO`=iconography.
+Also, 🔗 means a potential _internal_ link.

 - **manuscript**
   - _identity_